lunarmodules/lua-compat-5.3/README.md

 * _For writing Lua_: The Lua module `compat53`, which can be require'd
-  from Lua scripts and run in Lua 5.1, 5.2, and 5.3, including a backport of the `utf8` module straight from the Lua 5.3 sources.
+  from Lua scripts and run in Lua 5.1, 5.2, and 5.3, including a backport of the `utf8` module, the 5.3 `table` module, and the string packing functions straight from the Lua 5.3 sources.
 * _For writing C_: A C header and file which can be linked to your Lua module written in C, providing some functions from the C API of Lua 5.3 that do not exist in Lua 5.2 or 5.1, making it easier to